Judas and the Onions – Reflections on Excuses, Faith, and the Small Acts of Love

 Dear Henry,

-I have just recently finished a study on the Gospel of Matthew, and while I've gone through this gospel several times, I am always surprised by some part of the story that sticks out.
-This time, it was Judas Iscariot and his betrayal of Jesus.
+I have recently completed a study on the Gospel of Matthew, and although I've read this gospel several times, I am always surprised by some part of the story that stands out.
+This time, it was Judas Iscariot who betrayed Jesus.

 Did you know that Judas's motivation for that betrayal is nowhere in the scriptures?